jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **claim of right** means a belief that an act is lawful, although the belief may be based on ignorance, or mistake, of— (a) fact; or
     (b) any matter of law other than the enactment against which the offence is alleged to have been committed
-  - **class** , in subpart EC (Valuation of livestock), and in sections EZ 4 and EZ 4B (which are terminating provisions relating to livestock), and in the definition of ,—
+  - **class** , in subpart EC (Valuation of livestock), and in sections EZ 4 and EZ 4B (which are terminating provisions relating to livestock), subpart FP (Tax relief for emergencies), and in the definition of ,—
     (a) means a category of livestock listed in schedule 17, column 2 (Types and classes of livestock); and (b) when used of a particular type of livestock, means any of the categories listed for that particular type
   - **class closing animal balance** is defined in section EC 8(4) (Restrictions arising from use of herd scheme) for the purposes of that section